Content

 Still, there haven’t been any large randomized clinical trials to assess the safety of L-citrulline for ED treatment.

-There are proven treatments for ED, from prescription medications to addressing sexual performance anxiety and other root causes of psychological ED.
-However, some men may prefer to try L-citrulline — and even alternatives like drinks for ED or eating foods to help with ED — when the usual ED medications don’t work or they experience too many side effects.
+However, some men may prefer to try L-citrulline — and even alternatives like drinks for ED or eating foods to help with ED — when they don’t want to start taking the usual ED medications right away or they experience too many side effects.

-Since there hasn’t been a large study to assess whether L-citrulline supplementation improves erection health, the answer to “How long does it take for L-citrulline to work for ED?” isn’t clear.
+Because there hasn’t been a large study to assess whether L-citrulline supplementation improves erection health, the answer to “How long does it take for L-citrulline to work for ED?” isn’t clear.

 The duration of treatment for both studies we mentioned above was two months, with patients taking a placebo (an inactive drug) for one month, followed by another month of oral citrulline supplementation.